mkoltsov/ConcurrencyInPractice/README.md

 ConcurrencyInPractice
 =====================

-code snippets in Groovy inspired by reading the "Java Concurrency in Practice" book by Brian Goetz, Doug Lea & Josh Bloch
+Code snippets in Groovy inspired by reading the "Java Concurrency in Practice" book by Brian Goetz, Doug Lea & Josh Bloch